Read my answers to some of singers’ most frequently asked questions.

 Not exactly.
 If you are musical, you can work to improve your energy and control, and thus be helped to achieve your goals.
 No matter whether you are a beginner or an advanced singer, singing lessons will help you improve!

 I don’t teach a specific musical style or singing genre, but my clientele reflects many different styles.
 I have experience as a technician for classical, musical theater and contemporary styles like pop/rock and jazz.
 I teach good vocal technique so you can sing whatever you want to sing!
 I’ll give you the necessary vocal balance to sing in any musical style you choose.
 I also offer stylistic advice to improve your performance of a song.

 Yes!
-Professional singers and singing students around the world use Skype to take lessons when they are on tour, in the recording studio or in another town.
+Professional singers and singing students around the world take online lessons when they are on tour, in the recording studio or in another town.
 I also have been teaching and taking lessons online for many years.